-It’s common for people to think of the terms ‘sex’ and ‘gender’ as being the same, but they mean different things.
-Someone’s sex refers to their physical biology: being male or female.
-A person’s gender identity, however, is a person’s sense of who they are – male, female, both or neither.
+It’s common for people to think that the terms ‘sex’ and ‘gender’ are the same, but they mean different things.

-Most children start showing their gender identity at around 2 to 3 years of age.
-They may do this by choosing certain toys, colours and clothes that seem to appeal more to boys or girls.
-By the time they reach 3 years old, most children prefer to play games which they think fit their gender, and with other children who are the same sex as them.
+By the time they reach 3 years old, most children prefer to play games which they think fit their gender.
+They may start choosing certain toys, colours and clothes that traditionally have been associated more with their assigned sex.
+They may also prefer to play with other children who are the same sex as themselves.
 For example, boys may play together with trucks and girls may play together with dolls.

-However, children don’t start to think of their gender as being fixed, or ‘forever’, until they reach 6 or 7 years old.
-This happens when they are old enough to understand what gender actually means and they have fully ‘socialised’.
+However, children don’t start to think of their gender as being fixed, or ‘forever’, until they reach 5 or 6 years old.
+This happens when they are old enough to understand what gender means and they have been fully ‘socialised’.
 This means they behave in the ways they think their environment expects them to.

 What creates gender roles?

-- Give them games, media, books and puzzles that are gender-neutral or show men and women in non-stereotypical roles, e.g. a female fire fighter or male nurse.
+- Give them games, media, books and puzzles that are gender-neutral or show people in non-stereotypical roles, e.g. a female fire fighter or male nurse.

 - Allow children to choose the sports or activities that interest them.